3MPER0RR/js-data-transfer/README.md

 Features

-Single-file bundle — js-data-transfer.js is a self-contained 1.7 MB Node.js bundle.
-No npm install, no dependencies to manage after the first deployment.
 Zero client setup — client machines only need a browser.
 No software installation required.
 Automatic port selection — if the default port is busy, the server finds the next available one automatically.
 QR code on startup — the terminal prints a QR code pointing to the server URL, so connecting from a phone or tablet is instant.
 Real-time updates — file list refreshes automatically via WebSocket whenever a new file is received.
 Multi-client chat — lightweight real-time chat between all connected devices, useful during lab sessions.
 REST API — all operations (upload, download, list, delete) are available as JSON endpoints, enabling scripting and automation via curl or any HTTP client.
-P2P mode — js-data-transfer-p2p.html provides direct browser-to-browser file transfer via WebRTC, with no server required at all.
+P2P mode — js-data-transfer-p2p.html provides direct browser-to-browser file transfer via WebRTC

-Files
-FileDescriptionjs-data-transfer.jsSelf-contained server bundle.
-The only file you need for LAN mode.start.shOptional shell wrapper.
-Validates the Node.js version before launching.js-data-transfer-p2p.htmlStandalone P2P interface.
-Open in any browser, no server required.

 Quick Start
 LAN Mode